adam-poulton/slashdiablo-maphack/docs/Chat-Commands.md

 optional.

 The game keeps a command list of its own, which is what it shows when you mistype one - `commands: .claim`.
-BH's commands are not in it and cannot be added to it: the list, the dispatch and that help text all live inside `D2Client.dll`, with no table to register against.
+BH's commands are not in it and cannot (easily) be added to it: the list, the dispatch and that help text all live inside `D2Client.dll`, with no table to register against.
 So BH answers for its own instead, and a command BH does not recognise is met with a pointer to `.help`.